 Wilderness Therapy Provides a Novel and Therapeutic Environment for At-Risk Youth

-A credible wilderness therapy program will use a variety of methods to help at-risk youth have a successful future.
+A credible youth program will use a variety of methods to help at-risk teens have a successful future.
 Aspiro, for example, uses a

 - Research-based and results-driven model